fleschutz/PowerShell/Docs/list-network-shares.md

-## list-network-shares.ps1 - Lists the network shares of the local computer
+## list-network-shares.ps1 - Lists all network shares of the local computer

 list-network-shares.ps1